 Extended opening hours

-To assist patients who find it difficult to attend appointments during normal opening hours, we will be offering a limited number of early morning appointments.
-We are also implementing the new Improved Access scheme, in which patients are given the opportunity to book appointments within another GP practice in the area.
+To assist patients who find it difficult to attend appointments during normal opening hours, we are offering some improved access appointments.
+This is where patients are given the opportunity to book appointments within another GP practice in the area.
 This offers our patients appointment slots in other GP practices that may be out of our working hours.

 Our appointments system has changed to enable better continuity of care for our patients and ensure the appropriate advice or appointment is given.

 - You are now able to book appointments up to four weeks in advance with a GP, practice nurse or Health Care Assistant.
 These appointments can be made in advance online, by telephone or in person.